Shaoyang Hunan, China Travel Guide

 KTV (karaoke) is a favored local late-night choice.
 Late-night restaurants and street food stalls (skewers, noodles) offer excellent post-dark dining options.

-Discover local products and unique souvenirs through Shaoyang's markets and shops.
+Discover products from the area and unique souvenirs through Shaoyang's markets and shops.

 Consider Hunan embroidery, local tea, chili products (sauces, pickled chilies), or packaged Shaoyang rice noodles.

 Support local artisans directly.
-Be aware of purchasing items made from endangered species, which is illegal.
+Be aware of purchasing items made from endangered species, which happens to be illegal.